+&lt;sup>28 Individuals who were asked about their school qualifications for the first time reported their highest school qualification.
+Therefore, complete information on the highest school qualification is available for this wave in the recorded variable.
+In the subsequent wave, only newly obtained school qualifications are recorded.
+For example, if a school qualification is recorded, it is not clear whether it represents the individual's highest school qualification.
+In that sense, the information obtained in the subsequent wave is incomplete in its reported variables.
 Construct Q.No.
 Note Update in var.
-Housing situation Form of accommodation, type of tenancy and type of hostel/home/hall of residence updated during the interview HHENDDAT: HW0200 to HW0400 Household structure Household size updated during the interview HHENDDAT: HA0100 Sex of the individuals in the household corrected during the interview, if necessary HHENDDAT: HD0100a to HD0100o Age of the individuals in the household updated during the interview HHENDDAT: HD0200a to HD0200o Family relationships updated during the interview not provided in the SUF Size of dwelling in sqm HW1000 Updated in generated variable HHENDDAT: wohnfl Receipt of Unemployment Benefit II Module Un- employment Benefit II Updated in Unemployment Benefit II spell dataset alg2_spells: Variables of the Unemployment Benefit II spell dataset Information on the HHs current receipt of Unemployment Benefit II HHENDDAT: alg2abez Information on the benefit unitss Unemployment Benefit II receipt p_register: bgbezs12; bgbezb12
+Housing situation Form of accommodation, type of tenancy and type of hostel/home/hall of residence updated during the interview HHENDDAT: HW0200 to HW0400 Household structure Household size updated during the interview HHENDDAT: HA0100 Sex of the individuals in the household corrected during the interview, if necessary HHENDDAT: HD0100a to HD0100o Age of the individuals in the household updated during the interview HHENDDAT: HD0200a to HD0200o Family relationships updated during the interview not provided in the SUF Size of dwelling in sqm HW1000 Updated in generated variable HHENDDAT: wohnfl Receipt of Unemployment Benefit II Module "Un- employment Benefit II" Updated in Unemployment Benefit II spell dataset alg2_spells : Variables of the Unemployment Benefit II spell dataset Information on the HH's current receipt of Unemployment Benefit II HHENDDAT: alg2abez Information on the benefit units's Unemployment Benefit II receipt p_register: bgbezs13; bgbezb13

-Table 7: Updated information in wave 12, personal questionnaire
+Table 6: Updated information in wave 13, household questionnaire